marcduiker/marcduiker-dev/src/posts/2024/2024-12-27-changing-my-website-again.md

 One of the features I like a lot in this template is _image optimization_, this was something I didn't have in my Nuxt setup.
 This also proved to be a bit of a challenge while migrating, since this Eleventy template was not configured to handle animated gifs, and this is something I use __a lot__ to show my pixel art and UI animations in blog posts.
 Lene was very helpful and made a couple of updates to the template.
 Thanks Lene! 🙏

 The other big change I had to do was some 'content massaging' for the blog posts.
-Since I want to URLs to stay the same, I had to add _permalinks_ to all my blog posts.
+Since I wanted the URLs to stay the same, I had to add _permalinks_ to all my blog posts.
 I did this manually for 90 posts, but I could have automated this with a script.
-Also the image links had to be updated to use the new image optimization feature.
+Also, the image links had to be updated to use the new image optimization feature.

 I spent quite some hours on migrating the posts.
 It all seems to be in a good state now, and I'm already writing new posts without being frustrated! 🎉

 I wonder how long this setup will last... 🤔